haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_routes.md

 {% include note.html type="info" content="Projects provisioned before December 8, 2017, use the triple dash (\-\-\-) as a separator for the subdomain." %}

-For example, a project with the `vmwklxcpbi6zq` ID and an `add-theme` branch routes to `http://add-theme-vmwklxcpbi6zq.us.magento.com/`.
+例如， a project with the `vmwklxcpbi6zq` ID and an `add-theme` branch routes to `http://add-theme-vmwklxcpbi6zq.us.magento.com/`.

 If you define a `http://www.{default}/` route, the route becomes `http://www.add-theme-vmwklxcpbi6zq.us.magento.com/`.